1430275/WitsFinanceHonoursResearch/README.md

-# WitsFinanceHonoursResearch

-This is the R code for our Honours research in Business finance with the title "Opportunity Trading of Short Run Reversals - Evidence from the JSE"
+# Opportunity Trading of Short Run Reversals - Evidence from the JSE

 The Proposal.pdf document contains our original proposal that was submitted.
 Some changes to the data and methodology were made as needed.